osmlab/osm-wayback/README.md

 	build_lookup_index INDEX_DIR OSM_HISTORY_FILE

 Second, pass a stream of GeoJSON features as produced by [osmium-export](http://docs.osmcode.org/osmium/latest/osmium-export.html) to the `add_history` function

 	cat features.geojsonseq | add_history INDEX_DIR

-The output is a stream of augmented GeoJSON features with an additional `@history` array of the following schema.
+The output is a stream of augmented GeoJSON features with an additional `@history` array (see [HISTORICAL_SCHEMA.md](https://github.com/osmlab/osm-wayback/blob/master/HISTORICAL_SCHEMA.md)) for more on the schema of `@history`.
 Note: If a feature is not in the input file, it's history will not be in the output file.

-## Performance
-This program essentially converts an OSM history file into a RocksDB Key-Value store for _very fast_ lookups.
-As such, it requires a lot of disk space, but not much memory.
-A few statistics are below to help gauge the amount of disk space required.

-In general, RocksDB indexes will be 10-15x the size of the input history file.
-Full planet indexes can be near 1TB.

-_Time Estimate ~ 1M input features per minute?_

-(For reference, there are about ~600M GeoJSON features in the daily planet file).

 ## Historic Geometries
 A fourth column family storing node locations can be created during `build_lookup_index`, depending on the value of the variable, `LOC` in `build_lookup_index.cpp`.

 If the node location column family exists, the `HISTORY GEOJSONSEQ` may be passed to `add_geometry`.
 This function looks up every version of every node in each historical version of the object.
 It adds `nodeLocations` as a top-level dictionary, keyed by `node ID` and then `changeset ID` for each node.

-	cat <HISTORY GEOJSONSEQ> | add_geometry <ROCKSDB> > <HISTORY GEOJSONSEQ with Node Locations>
+	cat <HISTORY GEOJSONSEQ> | add_geometry <ROCKSDB>

+Will create a line-delimited stream of GeoJSON OSM objects with the `nodeLocations` attribute.

-Reconstructing historical geometries (available for nodes & ways) is then done in a separate process in `geometry-reconstruction`
+Reconstructing historical geometries (available for nodes & ways) is then done in a separate process in `geometry-reconstruction`:

-	node geometry-reconstruction/index.js <HISTORY GEOJSONSEQ with Node Locations>  > <HISTORY GEOJSONSEQ with Geometry>
+	node geometry-reconstruction/index.js <HISTORY GEOJSONSEQ with Node Locations>

-Currently, multiple output types are supported, see `geometry-reconstruction/README.md` for more information about the following output types:
+Currently, multiple output types are supported, see [`geometry-reconstruction/README.md`](https://github.com/osmlab/osm-wayback/blob/master/geometry-reconstruction/README.md) for more information about the following output types:

 1. Every major and minor version are independent objects (Best for rendering historical geometries)
 2. Entries in the `@history` object include `geometry` attribute (Best for historical analysis)